Our governance

 Our "Mining industry" policy

 Mining is a source of GDP for many countries and also supplies basic elements to most economic sectors.
 Many ores are also key to the energy transition, for example in playing a predominant role in electric vehicles or wind and solar power.
-The Financing and Investment Policy governs BNP Paribas’ activities in the mining industry, including within its strategy for exiting the thermal coal value chain.
+The Financing and Investment Policy governs BNP Paribas’ activities in the mining industry.

 our mining industry policy